Hanged Man meaning

 The Hanged Man suggests some sort of metamorphosis through breaking patterns, letting go, or going through a period of transition.
 Although it could indicate having to give something up in order to gain a fresh perspective, it has neither positive or negative connotations.
 Maybe is the answer.

-Keywords: tarot cards, tarot meanings, Hanged Man tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Hanged Man tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 The Four of Wands is a passionate card, abundant with fiery energy.
 The Rider-Waite Tarot deck depicts the card with a stunning illustration of a duo - presumably lovers - adorned in classical robes dancing merrily beneath a floral welcome wreath composed of four poles, representing the four wands of the card.
 The ceremonial aspects of this card are evident, it overflows with positive energy.
 The castle structure in the background symbolises a sense of majesty and awe, with the duo holding flowers up to the skies, a metaphor for accomplishment and praise of the divine.
 Potential views of the scene are of a matrimonial union or marriage, a welcoming ceremony or a religious rite, though the most common speculation is that it represents a Jewish Wedding Chuppah or Samaritan Jewish Sukkah used for harvest festivals.
 The wands stand straight without the need for support, this symbolises emotional stability.